nico-klein/rasa-raspberry/README.md

 # install rasa x
 * pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple
+* if problems on mac you could try: pip install --upgrade pip==20.2
 * start with rasa x (will start rasa x on port 5002 and rasa server on port 5005 but not actions server)

 # create sqlite db to log coversations